MINUTES for REGULAR BOARD MEETING

 Meeting was called to order by Supervisor, Donald Becker at 7pm.

-Moved by Zimmermann, Seconded by Gehris, CARRIED to approve the Minutes from the September 14, 2021 meeting, as printed.
+Moved by Gehris, Seconded by Zimmermann, CARRIED to approve the July 12, 2022 minutes, with the correction.

 Gehris went over fund sheets for the General Fund and Water Department.

 Moved by Anderson, Seconded by Zimmermann, CARRIED to receive the Treasurer’s Report, subject to audit.

 AMAR was done August 1, 2022 and we need to update our policy for poverty exemptions.
 J. Landry sent a copy of the resolution to be passed.
 Resolution #2022-04 was voted on with a roll call vote with results as follows: